Epclusa® (sofosbuvir/velpatasvir)

 Study design and demographics2

-MINMON was a phase 4, open-label, international (Brazil, South Africa, Thailand, Uganda, and US), single-arm study that evaluated the safety and efficacy of SOF/VEL for 12 weeks in TN adult participants (N=399) and utilized the MINMON approach (Figure 1).
+MINMON was a phase 4, open-label, international (Brazil, South Africa, Thailand, Uganda, and US) study that evaluated the safety and efficacy of SOF/VEL for 12 weeks in TN adult participants (N=399) and utilized the MINMON approach (Figure 1).
 Exclusion criteria included HBV co-infection, decompensated cirrhosis, and pregnancy.
 The primary outcome was SVR, defined as HCV RNA ≤LLoQ from samples obtained 22 to 76 weeks post treatment initiation.

 Figure 1